MBBS in Italy

 Admission process for MBBS in Italy

-Each year the Italian Ministry of Education releases updates for the admission process with precise dates.
-Those are usually announced around May-June.
-Before getting enrolled in your desired Medical school in Italy, you need to follow below steps for MBBS Admission in Italy
+Each year, the Italian Ministry of Education releases updates for the admission process with precise dates.
+Those are usually announced around May or June.
+Before enrolling in your desired Medical school in Italy, you must follow the steps below for MBBS Admission in Italy.

 STEP 1: Pre-enrollment:

 Pre-enrolment refers to the documentation process verifying your academic qualifications for studying at an Italian medical school.
 Note that this is separate from the IMAT exam enrollment procedure.
-For necessary paperwork related to studying medicine in Italy, reach out to your nearest Italian consulate or embassy.
+Contact your nearest Italian consulate or embassy for necessary paperwork related to studying medicine in Italy.
 Pre-enrollment remains open until the end of June.

 STEP 2: IMAT Exam Registration